Quick Summary: Birth Control Pills & Hair Loss

 Potential for Birth Control Pills to Promote Hair Growth

-Pills classified as having low androgen index, as mentioned earlier, are more likely to support hair growth, aiding those with androgenetic alopecia.
-This is because they contain more oestrogen which lengthen the anagen phase, promoting hair growth.6 However, it is important to note that pills selection should consider individual health needs, with professional consultation for conditions causing female hair loss, like PCOS.
+Pills classified as having a low androgen index, as mentioned earlier, are more likely to support hair growth, aiding those with androgenetic alopecia.
+This is because they contain more oestrogen, which lengthens the anagen phase, promoting hair growth.6 However, it is important to note that pill selection should consider individual health needs, with professional consultation for conditions causing female hair loss, like PCOS.

 Conclusion